glacials/twos.dev/src/This Website.md

 date: 2022-05
 ---

-# The CD Pipeline that Produced This File
+# The Bespoke Twos Deployment Pipeline
-The twos.dev CD pipeline has a unique advantage against anything I’ve ever worked on: it has just one user, me, so can be designed in otherwise obnoxious and unintuitive ways to serve my peculiarities.
+The Twos CD pipeline has a unique advantage against anything I’ve ever worked on: it has just one user, me, so can be designed in what would otherwise be obnoxious and unintuitive ways to serve my peculiarities.

 My two biggest goals for this pipeline:

 1. Encourage myself to write
 2. URLs must never change

+To fulfill these goals, the Twos CD pipeline allows for two content types:

+- Warm content
+- Cold content

 ## On Writing